-Microsoft has released the first stable version of its new Edge browser based on the open source version of Chrome, Chromium.
+This is my new Microsoft Edge browser review.
+MS has released the first stable version of its new browser based on the open source version of Chrome, Chromium.
 When Microsoft announced it was going to abandon its current browser and start over, it took the tech industry by surprise, myself included.
-With this new Edge browser, let’s see how the new Edge browser stacks up against the competition.
+With this new Edge browser, let’s see how it stacks up against the competition.

 While it looks similar to Chrome, it seems more minimalistic if that was even possible.
 I did notice that all the menus seem to be very wide and spacious, most likely to accommodate computers with touch screens (Microsoft Surface tablets).
 I’m not against this, but it was just an observation.